unopolicinglab/website/content/event/25-03-31-PERF/index.md

 ---
-title: "We Provide Progress In Policing: Careers in Research and Policy at the Police Executive Research Forum"
+title: "We Provide Progress in Policing: Careers in Research and Policy at the Police Executive Research Forum"

-event: Guest Speaker Event
+event: SCCJ Speaker Series
 event_url:

 location: TBD